 Théo de Luca

-Théo de Luca studies French painting from the seventeenth century through the early twentieth century, and focuses on Paul Cézanne as a nodal point in the history of painting.
-His research also encompasses sixteenth-century Venetian painting, Spanish Golden Age painting, postwar European and American painting and sculpture, the bonds between pre-Modern and Modern art, the history of collecting, as well as the concepts of space and time.
+Théo de Luca studies French painting from the seventeenth century through the early twentieth century.
+His research interests also encompass the Italian High Renaissance, the Baroque, Zen ink painting in Japan, postwar European and American painting and sculpture, the bonds between pre-Modern and Modern art, the history of collecting, as well as the concepts of space and time.

 Prior to his joining Yale’s doctoral program in History of Art, the Verlag der Buchhandlung Walther König in Cologne published in January 2020 Théo de Luca’s debut book on the seminal 1981 exhibition ‘A New Spirit in Painting,’ which he presented at London’s Royal Academy of Arts (RA).
 A New Spirit in Painting, 1981: On Being an Antimodern features an essay he authored, as well as interviews he conducted with Georg Baselitz, Rainer Fetting, Anthony d’Offay, Thaddaeus Ropac, Jean-Louis Froment, Tim Marlow, Sir Norman Rosenthal, and Sir Nicholas Serota.